kj-droid/fenrir/README.md

-# Fenrir: Advanced Multi-Module Security Scanner
+# Fenrir: Basic Multi-Module Security Scanner

-**Fenrir** is a comprehensive security scanning tool designed for penetration testing, vulnerability identification, and threat intelligence gathering.
-Built with modularity and scalability in mind, Fenrir integrates multiple scanning modules, machine learning capabilities, and detailed reporting for enhanced security analysis.
+**Fenrir** is a basic security scanning tool designed for penetration testing, vulnerability identification, and threat intelligence gathering.
+Built with modularity and scalability in mind, Fenrir attempts integration of multiple scanning modules, machine learning capabilities, and detailed reporting for enhanced security analysis.

 ---